How do all of the programs designed to support startups actually help?

 A startup that goes well can be very rewarding.
 How do we ensure that everybody involved gets their fair share?

-Rather than complaining about how difficult it is to raise venture capital in New Zealand, we need to start being honest about why it’s hard.
+Rather than complaining about how difficult it is to raise venture capital in New Zealand, can we be honest about why it’s hard?

 The Pit of Success

 It’s not what the software does, it’s what the user does that matters.

 How do we create an ecosystem?
 We plant a seed and let it grow!

 How to Pitch

 We realised that the most effective investment pitches all start with the same two words…